Computer vision

 COVID-19 image dataset

-It is a dataset with 137 cleaned images of COVID-19 and 317 images in total containing Viral Pneumonia and Normal Chest X-Rays structured into the test and train directories.
+COVID-19 image dataset includes 137 cleaned images of COVID-19 and 317 images in total containing Viral Pneumonia and Normal Chest X-Rays structured into the test and train directories.

 COVID-19 CT scans